MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 For more information to help plan for the number of physical disks and the desired resiliency type for a stand-alone server deployment, use the guidelines documented [here](https://docs.microsoft.com/windows-server/storage/storage-spaces/deploy-standalone-storage-spaces#prerequisites).

-## Configure DPM Storage
+## Configure DPM storage

 Windows Storage Spaces allows you to pool multiple physical disks into one logical drive.
 It provides an easy way to create software-defined storage using a server's local storage resources.

 Follow the steps in the procedures below to set up MBS with tiered storage.
 Follow the procedures in the sequence, as listed below:

 >[!NOTE]
->  In case you wish to modify your existing storage to tiered storage, migrate your current backups to a temporary volume using [Volume Migration](volume-to-volume-migration.md).
+>  In case you wish to modify your existing storage to tiered storage, migrate your current backups to a temporary volume using [volume migration](volume-to-volume-migration.md).

 1. [Prepare physical disks and create Windows Storage Pool](#prepare-physical-disks-and-create-windows-storage-pool)
 2. [Create tiered storage with required resiliency](#create-tiered-storage-volume).